Tiny-Earth/DemoSite/site/src/experiences.md

 Formative assessment builds on active learning and connects directly to learning principles: as students apply new knowledge and practice new skills, they have the opportunity to think critically about their progress toward understanding and competency.
 In other words, formative assessment encourages students to think metacognitively.

 Formative assessment provides a unique opportunity for feedback, which can take various forms.
 This may include self-assessment using a rubric, peer review with guidelines for constructive feedback, or instructor-led commentary.
-Importantly, formative assessment is often not tied to performance, which allows students to focus on the process of learning rather than whether their answer is correct.
+Importantly, formative assessment is often not tied to grades, which allows students to focus on the process of learning rather than whether their answer is correct.

 **The relationship between active learning and formative assessment is nearly inseparable.** The act of performing a task provides feedback to the individual, enabling them to gauge their progress.